Stop polluters' emissions.

 3.

-We mint and give you a coin for
+We mint you a carbon credit

-every ton of carbon you stop.
+for every ton of carbon you stop.

-A climate action so easy, you can DIY.
+Stopping emissions is so easy, you can DIY.

 $20–26

-if you DIY.
+if you DIY

 Three steps to DIY: